Blæsedalen

 Blæsedalen (Greenlandic: Itinneq Kangilleq) is a large glacial valley on Disko Island, Western Greenland.
 The north-south U-formed valley features include icing ridges and a braided river system; Røde Elv (red river) has red sediment, which colours its water.
 The valley is situated north of Qeqertarsuaq and stretches northward approximately 30 km to Kangerluk.
 The valley is fed by outlet-glaciers from Lyngemarkens Iskappe.
-Between Blæsedalen and Grønlænderhuse, there is evidence of Paleoinuit and Thule Culture habitation.